jsl03/apricot/README.md

 ### A (Very) Brief Troubleshooting Guide For Prospective Windows or OSX Users

-Windows users should:
+I anticipate you will need to make the following changes:

 * Modify `setup.py` so that the C++ files will compile correctly.

-* Modify the paths inside  `apricot/core/models/model_cache` to support the correct path formats.
+* Modify the paths inside  `apricot/core/models/model_cache` to support the correct path formats for your operating system.

 Please note that the package has **not** be tested on Windows or OSX at all.